Colorado Highways: Routes 1 to 19

 Guide:

 North of I-70, SH 2 becomes more of an expressway, and goes through a partial interchange at US 6-85 (Vasquez Blvd.), where it merges with those routes.
-There is then a cloverleaf at I-270 Exit 2, and then has another partial interchange again at US 6-85.
+There is then a cloverleaf at I-270 Exit 2, and then has another partial interchange again at the north junction with US 6-85.
 From US 6-85, SH 2 heads northeast by itself through Commerce City, paralleling I-76 on I-76's southeast side, and bordering the west side of the Rocky Mountain Arsenal for part of the way.
 This stretch of road has no name other than the highway number.
+SH 2 then ends at I-76 Exit 16 (Sable Blvd interchange), due south of downtown Brighton.

 Photo Gallery: